hotwired/stimulus-site/docs/reference/controllers.md

 A _controller_ is the basic organizational unit of a Stimulus application.

-Each controller is a JavaScript object which belongs to a Stimulus `Application` instance and is associated with an HTML element.

-## Classes

 Controllers are instances of JavaScript classes that you define in your application.
 Each controller class inherits from the `Controller` base class exported by the `stimulus` module.

-## Properties

-Within a controller class, you can access the controller's:

-* application, via the `this.application` property
-* HTML element, via the `this.element` property

-## Modules

-Define your controller classes in JavaScript modules, one per file:

 ```js
 // controllers/reference_controller.js